1 Statics Review

 Recall that the moment vector describes the axis around which the body tends to rotate.
 Each individual component represents the tendency of the body to rotate around the specified axis.

-While summing the reaction forces in 3D is a straight-forward process of adding forces in each direction, summing moments in 3D can prove to be more complicated.
+While summing the reaction forces in 3D is a straightforward process of adding forces in each direction, summing moments in 3D can prove to be more complicated.
 To sum moments, there are generally two options.
 One option is to use the cross product to calculate moments: \(\vec M=\vec r \times \vec F\).

 1.4.1 Calculating Moments